Flowers are often used to express our feelings and emotions.

 The Greek mythological goddess Iris was said to have used the rainbow as her path between heaven and earth.

-It only makes sense that these stunning flowers represent new beginnings and fresh starts in life.
+It only makes sense that these stunning flowers represent a new beginning and fresh starts in life.

 Daffodils

-Daffodils are a perfect flower to represent a long life – they bloom after a long, difficult winter, arrive in bright and abundant colors, and have a sweet scent that has been enjoyed for hundreds of years.
+Daffodils are a perfect flower to represent eternal life – they bloom after a long, difficult winter, arrive in bright and abundant colors, and have a sweet scent that has been enjoyed for hundreds of years.

 In Greek mythology, the daffodil is even associated with long life and eternal youth – making it a perfect symbol of life.